joshuadolor/ep-technical-support-challenge/README.md

 Need the technical team to implement proper privacy controls so users can only see their own clients or clients they're specifically assigned to.
 This is urgent as it's a privacy concern for our business.
 ```

+**Solution:**

+1. Root Cause: No client-user relationship is defined in the database, so all users can see all clients
+2. Proposed Solution: Create a client-user relationship in the database, adjust the query for client retrieval to only return clients that are owned by the user
+3. Files Modified:
+    - app/Http/Controllers/ClientsController.php
+    - database/migrations/2025_02_08_115249_update_clients_table.php

 ### Support Ticket: Request for Booking Timeline Filter

 -   [ ] Please fix the ticket and update it with findings and proposed solution:

 ```
 Priority: Low